|Ht / Wt:||5'10" / 220 lb.|

-Official reported injury data for Thomas Rawls.
+No ADP data available for Thomas Rawls.

 Born on August 3, 1993 in Flint, Michigan, Thomas Rawls is a graduate of Flint Norther High School, where he was a running back on the school's football team.
 During his high school football career he ran a total of 1,585 yards and had an average yard per carry exceeding 10.
 The same season, his senior year, he scored 19 touchdowns.
 As a unanimous selection for all-state, he also achieved the honor of breaking the school's record, which had previously been set by a winner of the Heisman Trophy.
 The Flint Journal even named him Player of the Year.
 Few football players in Michigan were recruited more than Rawls was.